THE WHALEBOAT 1776 PROJECT

 Though the Whaleboat 1776 Project salutes the past, it also looks to the future.
 It will provide a unique opportunity to our present generation to appreciate an important aspect of our American heritage and it will open new opportunities for maritime education through the actual use of this historic craft each summer.

-Since the physical construction of the whaleboat itself is being borne entirely by LISEC through the efforts of dedicated Bayles Boat Shop volunteers, there are no direct labor costs involved.
-The Whaleboat 1776 Project does have many facets however and most all of them entail expenses.
-Some are small (although there seems to be far too few of those) but most are not.
+Since the actual construction of the whaleboat itself is being borne entirely by LISEC through the efforts of dedicated Bayles Boat Shop volunteers, there are no direct labor costs involved.
+The Whaleboat 1776 Project does have many facets however and all of them entail expenses.
+Some are small (although there seems far too few of those) but most are not.
 The Whaleboat timber and lumber estimates alone will likely exceed $20,000.
 Through a tax-deductible contribution you can help build this historic vessel and bring this exciting chapter in our local history to life while also supporting the many educational opportunities and programs we expect it to bring about.
 If you wish to support this project please download and return the Whaleboat 1776 Project - Donor Contribution Form with your check.
-You can also contribute now by selecting the Donate link below.
+You can also contribute now by selecting the "Donate" link below.
 Contributions of any size are welcome.